julyndav/PowerBI/UK_National_Rail/README.md

 ![RouteOv](https://github.com/julyndav/PowerBI/blob/main/UK_National_Rail/Images/Departures.png)
 ### Departure Station Insights:
 <b>Departure Stations:</b>
-The distance between Edinburgh and the nearest departure station in Leeds represents a substantial area for potentially increasing the number of stations along this route has significant profit potential.
+The distance between Edinburgh and the nearest departure station in Leeds represents a substantial area for possibly increasing the number of stations along this route and has significant profit potential.
 By enhancing accessibility and service coverage in this corridor, it can effectively capture untapped market demand and optimize revenue generation.
 <br></br>

 <figure>